AlcoholRehabHelp Logo

 When Should You Go to the Hospital for Alcohol Poisoning?

-If you suspect someone is suffering from an alcohol overdose, do not try to ‘wake them up.’
-Cold showers, coffee, and attempting to get them to walk cannot reverse alcohol poisoning effects.
-Instead, these actions could worsen the condition.
+If you suspect someone is suffering from an alcohol overdose, do not try to ‘wake them up’ with a cold shower, coffee, or walking around.

 Alcohol Poisoning Prevention